Main Page | Picture Albums | Templates

 A little about me:

 Hey there!
 Glad you could stop by.
 I started this site at first as a fancy way to host the many pictures that were beginning to stack up from being outdoors in Arizona, not to mention just many of the interesting things to see that I happened to have a camera handy to catch while outdoors wheeling or hiking.
-It eventually evolved from a small site that I had no intentions of being very serious about, to hosting more than 1200 pictures of my travels and the like, which of course demanded more time in the self taught language of HTML, so bear with me on the simplistic look...I am still learning.
+It eventually evolved from a small site that I had no intentions of being very serious about, to hosting thousands of pictures of my travels and the like.
 What you'll find here are pictures from four wheeling outings, rock crawling, a bit of camping, some site seeing, wildlife, old buildings, "ghost" towns, mining remnants, you name it, you might find something close.
-I've also used pictures to document many of the upgrades and fabrication work I've done to the Jeep in order to make it more trail worthy and more reliable.
+I've also used pictures to document many of the upgrades and fabrication work I've done to my vehicles that range from trail worthiness, to audio upgrades.
 I'm going to go out on a limb and call myself an amateur photographer in lieu of a "recreational" photographer, so you'll also find pics of what I refer to as my "artsy" side coming through.
 These may manifest themselves from nature shots to just the pure random.
 If you have any comments on my pics, or anything else on my site for that matter, don't hesitate to email me!

 About My 4X4's:

-The offroad rigs I currently own are a Jeep Cherokee and a Toyota FJ60 wagon.
-In December of 2003, I was given the chance to purchase the Jeep, from a buddy for a great price, so I couldn't pass it up.
+The offroad rigs I currently own are a 1987 Jeep Cherokee and a 2003 Toyota 4Runner.
+The Jeep came to me in December of 2003 for a great price, so I couldn't pass it up.
 Although it was completely bone stock when I bought it, I knew that soon it would shed this "stock" label.
-This '87 Cherokee was a Wagoneer Limited which had the popular 4.0 liter inline six, 4 speed auto transmission, and the 242 Selec-Trac transfer case.
+This Cherokee was a Wagoneer Limited which had the popular 4.0 liter inline six, 4 speed auto transmission, and the 242 Selec-Trac transfer case.
 It also has the "bells & whistles" of power windows, locks, cruise control, leather, yada, yada....yes...I said leather :) Being the Wagoneer model, it has the woody panels up the sides, wood trim accents throughout the interior, and the 4 headlight grille setup.
-This was going to be the rig that got all the modifications so that it would perform well on the rocks, yet still be a somewhat well mannered driver on the freeways (you really can't have the best of both worlds here).
-Below is a list of the things I have already done to it with links to specific pics for that modification.
+This was the rig that got all the modifications so that it would perform well on the rocks, yet still be a somewhat well mannered driver on the freeways (you really can't have the best of both worlds here).
+The Jeep now sits in the back yard collecting dust.
+It was more or less mothballed when it needed tires and since the MPG's were not the greatest to be driving 30 miles one way to work.
+Below is a list of the things I've done to it with links to specific pics for that modification.
 This is just a sampling of well over 1200 pics in my albums, check out the "Picture Albums" page to see them all.

 Name: